jrogeet/jrogeet/README.md

 - 🌱 I’m currently learning **the fundamentals of programming**

-- ⚡ Fun fact **I love listening to music 🎧 and appreciating any form of art!**
+- ⚡ Fun fact **I love listening to music 🎧 and appreciating any form of art 🎨!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">